turbot/tailpipe-plugin-azure/docs/index.md

 ### Azure Managed Identity

-Steampipe works with managed identities (formerly known as Managed Service Identity), provided it is running in Azure, e.g., on a VM.
+Tailpipe works with managed identities (formerly known as Managed Service Identity), provided it is running in Azure, e.g., on a VM.
 All configuration is handled by Azure.
 See [Azure Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) for more details.

 - `tenant_id`: Specify the tenant to authenticate with.
-- `subscription_id`: Specify the subscription to query.
+- `subscription_id`: Specify the subscription to connect to.
 - `client_id`: Specify the app client ID of managed identity to use.

 #### azure.tpc: